rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-11-12-Team101DaysOfSummer-at-OSSEU.md

 ---
 title: OSS EU blog post
 layout: post
-created_at: Sat 3 Nov 2018
+created_at: Mon 12 Nov 2018
-permalink: blog/2018-11-03-Team101DaysOfSummer-at-OSSEU
+permalink: blog/2018-11-12-Team101DaysOfSummer-at-OSSEU
 current: blog
 author: Paavini
 twitter: paavininanda
 categories:
  - student-posts
+ - conferences
 ---

 We, Paavini and Nupur as the team “101 days of summer” got the chance to attend Open Source Summit in Edinburgh from 22 October to 24 October.
 Here is a short summary of our experience-